asifmuh91/NumericConversion/README.md

 # NumericConversion
-Numerical Conversion Project has services that can convert a sole valid number into words or valid integer exist in a sentence.
+Numerical Conversion Project has Following Functions

+1) Check if an input is a valid Number or Not
+2) If number is valid, number is processed to convert into Words. like 250 will be converted into two hundred and fifty
+3) if number is invalid, display it to user and ask for correct input

 # How to run this application?